airbytehq/airbyte/docs/understanding-airbyte/typing-deduping.md

 ## `_airbyte_meta` Errors

 "Per-row error handling" is a new paradigm for Airbyte which provides greater flexibility for our users.
 Airbyte now separates `data-moving problems` from `data-content problems`.
 Prior to Destinations V2, both types of errors were handled the same way: by failing the sync.
-Now, a failing sync meas that Airbyte could not _move_ all of your data, and you can query the `_airbyte_meta` column to see which rows failed for _content_ reasons, and why.
+Now, a failing sync means that Airbyte could not _move_ all of your data.
+You can query the `_airbyte_meta` column to see which rows failed for _content_ reasons, and why.
 This is a more flexible approach, as you can now decide how to handle rows with errors on a case-by-case basis.

 :::tip
 When using data downstream from Airbyte, we generally recommend you only include rows which do not have an error, e.g: